Evilpasture/project-zahlen/README.md

    ./build/zahlen
    ```

+## Hardware expectations

+The project is designed to run on a system with a discrete GPU and a dedicated CPU.
+Tested on NVIDIA RTX 3050 6GB in Arch Linux.
+Should work on macOS too with MoltenVK if you manage to compile it, but expect MoltenVK overhead.

 ## System & Platform Dependencies

 The project is primarily developed on Linux and macOS, but should also work on Windows as originally planned.
 That is true, if your compiler supports standard C++26 features.
+Otherwise, tough luck.
+Compile GCC 16.1.1+ yourself.

 See [here](https://en.cppreference.com/cpp/compiler_support/26) for compiler support information.